Skip to content

 Create a certificate

-2. In the left navigation bar, click Show more > Instance Certificates.
+1. In the left navigation bar, navigate to Show more > Instance Certificates.

 • Organization name.
-The name of the organization that administers or owns the application.
+The legal name of the organization that owns or operates the application or service.
+This name appears in the certificate as part of the entity's identity.

 The certificate is now successfully created and will be available in the Certificates list.